saptak/spark/6-spark-with-scala.md

 file.foreach(println)
 ```

-Congrats!
-You have started on the journey to hello world in Spark.
-Let’s extract some information from this data.
+Now let’s extract some information from this data.

 Let’s create a map where the state is the key and the number of visitors is the value.